 Not all websites are created equal, but no one ever said they had to be.
 Each one is built for a different purpose with a different set of functional and stylistic needs.
 In our professional opinion, one of the best tools for creating any of these sites is WordPress.

 You can access the powerful WordPress site-building platform through WordPress.com or WordPress.org.
 However, WordPress.com doesn’t give you the option to build your own website from scratch; you’re limited to the free and premium themes available through WordPress.
 Only by using WordPress.org can you both create a custom site using its intuitive toolset and access the library of themes.
-Our last article explains the differences between these two sites in greater detail.

 Simply put, by selecting a WordPress theme, you’re choosing how your website will look and function.
 It sets the layout of your pages, the colors and fonts you’ll find on them, and the way visitors will navigate through them.